 Lo-fi usability testing – Part 1: Background

-I recently spoke at ProductCamp London about conducting lo-fi usability, that is, easy, quick and inexpensive usability testing that anyone can run.
+I recently spoke at ProductCamp London about conducting lo-fi usability testing, that is, easy, quick and inexpensive usability tests that anyone can run.
 I did a neater version when I was invited recently to present to the BBC product managers and user experience practitioners, which I’d like to share with you.

 Quite a few people are put off usability testing because they think it’s complicated, time-consuming and expensive.
 What you may not realise is that you can run a set of usability tests in a single afternoon that will uncover eighty percent of the problems your product has.
 And the only specialist equipment you’ll need is a pen, some paper and the computer you need to access the software or website.